itchio/butler/docs/single-files.md

 # Single files

-In order to understand why butler cowardly refuses to push "single files", we have to dig a little deeper.
+In order to understand why butler is reluctant to push "single files", we have to dig a little deeper.

 ## Portable builds